fredolss/rater-js/README.md

         background-color: red !important;
 }

-//change the whole image used as the star
+//change the whole image used as the star.
+Make sure to set starWidth in options if not 18px.
 .star-rating .star-bg{
         background: url("myStar.svg") !important;
 }